 resultY = parentPoint.Y + 50; // move down 50

 resultX = parentPoint.X;

 // set our child form to the new position

 _reporterWin.Location = new Point(resultX, resultY);

-Call the PositionReporterEdge method before you show the ReporterWin Windows Form.
-The above function supports positioning a new window to the bottom, which is a fairly common position for palettes and similar windows.
+Method notes.
+Call PositionReporterEdge before showing ReporterWin.
+The function supports positioning a new window to the bottom, which is a common position for palette windows.

-Also: I have used it for a "Find in this page" window, similar to Microsoft Word's.
+Also I have used the method for a "Find in this page" window, similar to Microsoft Word's.

 Summary.
-We positioned a window on the edge of another window, using Windows Forms.
-You can achieve an awesome user experience with a palette window or a find window, or other types of windows.
+We positioned a window on the edge of another window.
+You can improve user experience with a palette window or a find window, or other types of windows.